Asterius27/chessdebriefer/README.md

 ```
 npm run
 ```
-The front-end connects to the back-end on localhost, so if you are running the back-end on another machine you'll have to change all of the urls in the front-end files.
+The front-end connects to the back-end on localhost, so if you are running the back-end on another machine you'll have to change the url in the .env file located in frontend/.env

 ### Database

 Install MongoDB and then insert the URL you use to connect to your MongoDB instance in the following files:
 1. ChessDebriefer/settings.py (line 91)
-2. ChessDebriefer/uploads.py (lines 76, 102)
+2. ChessDebriefer/Logic/uploads.py (lines 76, 102)

 ### Docker